numsim-group/klimakoffer/milestone6/milestone6_discrete_ebm.md

 \mathbf{F}^n
 \right),
 $$
+or eqvivalently
+$$\label{eq:forward_euler3}
+\mathbf{T}^{n+1} = \mathbf{T}^n + \Delta t \left(\mathbf{R}(\mathbf{T}^n)
++
+\mathbf{F}^n
+\right),
+$$
+i.e. in the case of the explicit method, no Jacobian computation is necessary, instead the operator can be used directly.
+Thus, per time step, the update with the explicit Euler method is very quick - but the extreme time step restriction for (von Neumann) stability of the fully-discrete scheme of the EBM is to restrictive in practise: although one explicit time step is cheap, the amount of time steps to reach the equilibrium is so high (due to the restrictive time step stability) that the overall simulation takes a very long time.

-* If we use the backward Euler method, the fully discrete scheme reads as
+* As a more efficient alternative, we discussed the backward Euler method, where the fully discrete scheme reads as
 $$\label{eq:backward_euler}
 \frac{\mathbf{T}^{n+1} - \mathbf{T}^n}{\Delta t} =
     \mat{A} \mathbf{T}^{n+1}